nacitar/nightreign-relic-build-generator/README.md

 - -l/--limit, the number of top-scoring builds to keep (default 50)
 - -n/--no-deep, pass this flag to score builds leaving deep relic slots empty
 - --no-color, disabled colorized output (NOTE: colors are Linux only)
+- -t/--tree, displays results grouped by vessel with relic options

 Power-user options you probably don't want to change:
 - -m/--minimum, the minimum score requires to keep a build (default 1)